emvmontiel/waterprediction/README.md

 Welcome to the Dashboard repository!

 This Dashboard is a sleek and modern dashboard design created using HTML, CSS, and JavaScript.
-This repository contains the source code for the AdminHub Dashboard.
+This repository contains the source code for the Dashboard.

 ## Features